-- G. Fanti, P. Kairouz, S. Oh, P. Viswanath, Spy vs. Spy: Rumor Source Obfuscation, to appear in SIGMETRICS 2015
+- G. Fanti, P. Kairouz, S. Oh, P. Viswanath, Spy vs. Spy: Rumor Source Obfuscation, Best Paper Award at ACM Sigmetrics 2015.

-- A. Lerner, G. Fanti, J. Garcia, Y. Ben-David, B. Raghavan, Rangzen: Circumventing Government-Imposed Communication Blackouts, Under review.
+- A. Lerner, G. Fanti, J. Garcia, Y. Ben-David, B. Raghavan, Rangzen: Circumventing Government-Imposed Communication Blackouts.

 Signal processing for graph signals

 Graph-structured data arises frequently in modern applications, including in social graphs, sensor networks, and biological networks.
 The goal of this work is to develop a framework for dealing with signals that are defined over arbitrary graphs, analogous to classical signal processing defined over regular domains (e.g. spatial grid, discrete-time).

 - V. Ekambaram, G. Fanti, B. Ayazifar, and K. Ramchandran, Spline-Like Wavelet Filterbanks for Multiresolution Analysis of Graph-Structured Data.